clairey-zx81/json-model/BACKLOG.md

 - [ ] use: test with corrector? ref? kiva?
 - [ ] static: sort list of models? option?
 - [ ] optim: merge `&` of objects in some cases?
-- [ ] tuto: add further reading pointers in the conclusion
 - [ ] static: fix double reports, eg constraint type and constraints or object props and object
 - [ ] py-backend: fix failure verbosity `ref/json-model.py.check` vs others
 - [ ] static: keep deeper names?